lakeside007/Installing-DHCP-config-on-Active-Directory/README.md

-# DHCP Installation configuration in Active Directory.
+# DHCP Installation and configuration in Active Directory.